7 Landing Page Form Mistakes Kicking your Conversion Rate Down the Stairs

 In this article I’ll show you some of the mistakes I see most commonly in forms and how to avoid them.

-With a well-designed form, visitors will be eager to convert by the time they reach your call-to-action button.
+With a well-designed online form, visitors will be eager to convert by the time they reach your call-to-action button.

 If you’re serious about finding your mistakes and fixing them, check out my tips below.

 When using my smartphone there is nothing I find more irritating then coming to a page or form that isn’t mobile responsive.
 At the start of 2014 smartphones accounted for at least 25% of all web searches.
 This traffic is only increasing at an exponential rate as smartphones continue to replace the traditional computer.

 Therefore it’s essential your form be mobile responsive.
 If I have to scroll around a page to find the correct fields I need to use, you’ve lost me.
 Your form should be able to re-size and fit any device.

 You can also formulate two sets of questions for your forms.
 On the mobile version of the form you can ask for the minimal amount to get them going.
 On the browser version you can ask more/in-depth questions as its easier to fill out forms on full size screen with keyboard.